 BSc Land Arch

-Teodora is a recent graduate with a degree in Landscape Architecture.
+Teodora is a graduate with a degree in Landscape Architecture.
 During her studies at University College Dublin (UCD), she participated in an ERASMUS exchange programme.
 She spent time in Weihenstephan- Triesdorf University of Applied Sciences, Germany where she studied town planning and urban design as well as landscape architecture.
 In her final year of studies she won the UCD/Irish Landscape Institute joint student prize at the 2016 annual Landscape Architecture exhibition.
 Having been tutored by Dermot Foley at UCD, she joined Dermot Foley Landscape Architects (DFLA) immediately after graduation.
 She has worked on a wide range of projects at various stages of design, from feasibility to planning to tender.
-Ongoing projects include feasibility study for the Pigeon House hotel and power station for Dublin City Council, refurbishment and alterations to Wolfe Tone Park for Dublin City Council, and various proposed residential developments .
-She is also assisting on projects in Dublin's Docklands, with community consultation for Bridgefoot Street Public Park and the landscape design for The Paul Marshall Building for the London School of Economics, with Grafton Architects.
-Teodora was also a part of the team working on the winning entry for the invited landscape competition for Punchestown Racecourse.
+Ongoing projects include Wolfe Tone Park and Bridgefoot Street Park for Dublin City Council, along with various proposed residential developments .
+She is also assisting on projects in Dublin's Docklands and was part of the team working on the winning entry for the invited landscape competition for Punchestown Racecourse.